pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 <!-- "How to customise machines" -->
-<a href="#heading--how-to-customise-machines-prior-to-deployment"><h2 id="heading--how-to-customise-machines-prior-to-deployment">How to customise machines</h2></a>

-If you want to customise machines, you may want to know:
+[tabs]
+[tab version="v3.2 Snap,v3.2 Packages"]
+MAAS provides the capability to customise machines.
+This article will help you learn:

 - [How to customise machine storage](#heading--how-to-customise-machine-storage)
 - [How to pre-seed with curtin](#heading--how-to-pre-seed-with-curtin)